VideoProc Converter

 Method 2.
 How to Stabilize Shaky Video Using iMovie

 iMovie would be highly recommended for the Mac users who are searching for a beginner-level way to remove video shakiness.
-Compared to VideoProc Converter way, iMovie would be more automatic.
+Compared to VideoProc Converter AI way, iMovie would be more automatic.
 You import the clip, and iMovie will scan the clip and find its shaky images for processing.
 But the bad aspect about iMovie stabilization is that it probably cuts out some parts of the images to maintain the major part stable.
 We will talk more details about this in the following how-to steps.

 Step 1.
 After you import the clip into iMovie timeline, select it by double-clicking on the clip.
 And then find the Stabilization button, which looks like a camera recorder, choose it, and iMovie will show you two options Stabilize Shaky Video and Fix Rolling Shutter.
 Obviously the first one is what we need.